ACM-VIT/acmdraws-backend/README.md

 ## ⚙️ Project Management

--   Use **Git** for version control and code management.
+-   Using **Git** for version control and code management.
 -   Follow standard Gitflow or a similar branching model.
--   Push to feature branches and create pull requests for review before merging into `main` or `develop` branches.
+-   Push to feature branches and create pull requests for review before merging into `master` or `development` branches.